tiny-pilot/tinypilot/CONTRIBUTING.md

 ### Build a uStreamer Debian package

-CircleCI builds the uStreamer Debian package for both `amd64`- and `armhf`-based architectures on every commit to the [`ustreamer-debian` repo](https://github.com/tiny-pilot/ustreamer-debian), which is stored as a CircleCI artifact.
+CircleCI builds the uStreamer Debian package for the `armhf` architecture on every commit to the [`ustreamer-debian` repo](https://github.com/tiny-pilot/ustreamer-debian), which is stored as a CircleCI artifact.

 Follow these steps: